 Species of Murchison Falls National Park

-There are 76 mammal species and about 450 bird species in Murchison falls National Park.
-When you visit this Park, you will be able to see 4 of the big five if you lucky i.e., The African elephant, The African leopard, The African lion, The African cape buffalo and on your way or from Murchison falls, you will be able to stop at Ziwa Rhino Sanctuary to track the endangered Rhinos.
+There are 76 mammal species and about 450 bird species in Murchison Falls National Park.
+When you visit this Park, you will be able to see 4 of the big five if you are lucky i.e., The African elephant, The African leopard, The African lion, The African cape buffalo and on your way or from Murchison Falls, you will be able to stop at Ziwa Rhino Sanctuary to track the endangered Rhinos.

 Activities Murchison Falls National Park

-The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities of aquatic wildlife viewing and taking lots of pictures.
-Hike to top of the falls enables to see Murchison falls and Uhuru falls in all its glory with the most scenic views to capture into beautiful memories.
+The famous launch trip from Paraa along the Victoria Nile up to the Murchison Falls (17 km) is an awesome activity that will give you great opportunities for aquatic wildlife viewing and taking lots of pictures.
+Hike to the top of the falls enables us to see Murchison Falls and Uhuru falls in all their glory with the most scenic views to capture beautiful memories.

 Accessibility to the National Park

-The alternative route is via Biiso and Buliisa which enables the visitors to enter the park through the Bugungu Gate.
-Although a bit longer than the Kichumbanyobo Gate corridor, this access route leads one through Budongo Forest, down the Rift Valley escarpment with a fascinating view of Lake Albert onto the Blue Mountains in the Democratic Republic of Congo and over the wide open spaces of the massive National Park.
+Although, the alternative route is via Biiso and Buliisa which enables the visitors to enter the park through the Bugungu Gate.
+Although a bit longer than the Kichumbanyobo Gate corridor, this access route leads one through Budongo Forest, down the Rift Valley escarpment with a fascinating view of Lake Albert onto the Blue Mountains in the Democratic Republic of Congo and over the wide-open spaces of the massive National Park.

-The adventurous route also leads the visitors through the Chimpanzee packed forest before descending to the rift valley escarpment where one can explore the remains of the historical Butiaba Port as well as Wanseko a popular spot south of the Nile delta.
-Once in the conservation area, the Nile river crossing at Paraa in the heart of the Park is approximately 5 hrs drive from Kampala (305 km).
+However, this adventurous route also leads the visitors through the Chimpanzee packed forest before descending to the rift valley escarpment where one can explore the remains of the historical Butiaba Port as well as Wanseko a popular spot south of the Nile delta.
+Once in the conservation area, the Nile River crossing at Paraa in the heart of the park is approximately 5hrs. drive from Kampala (305 km).